 - reset(r), where r is an index of a register, results in setting the value of register r to zero. - inc(r), where r is an index of a register, results in incrementing the content of register r.
-Similarly dec(r) causes a decrement.

-- load (r_1, r_2) , where r_1 and r_2 are indices of registers, results in loading to register r_1 the contents of the memory location m, where m is the current contents of register r_2 . - store (r_1, r_2) , stores the contents of register r_1 in the memory, analogously to load. - cond-goto (r, l) , where r is an index of a register and l does not exceed the program length, results in setting the program counter to $\ell-1$ if the content of register r is non-negative.
+Similarly dec(r) causes a decrement. - $load(r_1, r_2)$ , where $r_1$ and $r_2$ are indices of registers, results in loading to register $r_1$ the contents of the memory location m, where m is the current contents of register $r_2$ . - store $(r_1, r_2)$ , stores the contents of register $r_1$ in the memory, analogously to load. - cond-goto $(r, \ell)$ , where r is an index of a register and $\ell$ does not exceed the program length, results in setting the program counter to $\ell 1$ if the content of register r is non-negative.

 The program counter is incremented after the execution of each instruction, and the next instruction to be executed by the machine is the one to which the program counter points (and the machine halts if the program counter exceeds the program's length).
-The input to the machine may be defined as the contents of the first n memory cells, where n is placed in a special input register.
-We note that the RAM model satisfies the Church-Turing Thesis, but in order to make it closer to a real-life computer we augment the model by instructions like $add(r_1, r_2)$ (resp., $mult(r_1, r_2)$), which results in adding (resp., multiplying) the contents of registers r_1 and r_2 and placing the result in register r_1 .
-We suggest proving that this abstract RAM can be emulated by a Turing machine.4 (Hint: note that during the emulation, we only need to hold the input, the contents of all registers, and the contents of the memory cells that were accessed during the computation.)5
+The input to the machine may be defined as the contents of the first nmemory cells, where n is placed in a special input register.
+We note that the RAM model satisfies the Church-Turing Thesis, but in order to make it closer to reallife computers we may augment the model with additional instructions that are available on such computers (e.g., the instruction $add(r_1, r_2)$ (resp., $mult(r_1, r_2)$ ) that results in adding (resp., multiplying) the contents of registers $r_1$ and $r_2$ and placing the result in register $r_1$ ).
+We suggest proving that this abstract RAM can be emulated by a Turing machine.
+(Hint: note that during the emulation, we only need to hold the input, the contents of all registers, and the contents of the memory cells that were accessed during the computation.)